Post job

 In a sales representative internship, an intern's duties depend on the directives of a supervising staff or manager.
 Typically, they are responsible for gaining industry insights while performing clerical tasks such as preparing and processing documents, greeting visitors, disseminating and organizing files, and running errands as needed.
 They may also participate in communicating with clients through calls and appointments to offer products and services, ensuring client satisfaction.
 Furthermore, as an intern, it is essential to familiarize and abide by the company's policies and regulations, including its vision and mission.

-There are some key differences in responsibilities as well.
-For example, a field representative responsibilities require skills like "pet," "patients," "data collection," and "field testing."
+There are some key differences in the responsibilities of each position.
+For example, field representative responsibilities require skills like "pet," "patients," "data collection," and "field testing."
 Meanwhile a typical sales representative internship has skills in areas such as "kids," "sales presentations," "sales process," and "outbound calls."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Sales representative interns tend to reach similar levels of education than field representatives.
 In fact, sales representative interns are 1.5% less likely to graduate with a Master's Degree and 0.5% more likely to have a Doctoral Degree.